Michael O'Neill: Money talks as Northern Ireland boss snubs Scotland

 - From the section Scottish

-On Saturday 13 January, Michael O'Neill made his way from his home in Edinburgh to the Lancashire town of Morecambe to take in a League Two game between Morecambe and Stevenage, a clash of two mid-to-bottom of the table sides in the fourth tier of English football
+On Saturday, 13 January, Michael O'Neill made his way from his home in Edinburgh to Lancashire to take in a League Two game between Morecambe and Stevenage, a match between two mid-to-bottom-of-the-table sides in the fourth tier of English football.

-The centre of the football universe, it was not.
+The centre of the football universe it was not.
 But, to O'Neill, it was important to be there.
 Morecambe had two players from Northern Ireland in their starting line-up, a 23-year-old defender and a 28-year-old striker.
-Stevenage also had two players that O'Neill was keen to see, the pair of them just 21.
+Stevenage also had two players O'Neill was keen to see, the pair of them just 21.
 The game ended 1-1.
 The crowd at the Globe Arena was 1,268.

-On his way south, a voice back in Scotland who was keen on O'Neill becoming the new national team manager, suggested, cheekily, that he should take in Sunday's Liverpool v Manchester City game while he was in England, just to run the rule over Andy Robertson, a player he would surely be working with just as soon as he agreed terms with Stewart Regan, the chief executive of the Scottish FA.
+On his way south, a voice back in Scotland who was keen on O'Neill becoming the new national team manager suggested, cheekily, that he should take in Sunday's Liverpool v Manchester City game, to run the rule over Andy Robertson, a player he would surely be working with just as soon as he agreed terms with Stewart Regan, the chief executive of the Scottish Football Association.

 - NI's O'Neill turns down Scotland job